 Each graduate degree program entails a Program of Studies and additional requirements as described below.
 A Program of Studies details the specific courses appropriate to the student's research specialty and required for the degree.
 The Program of Studies is recommended by the student's AC.
-It is approved by the department's Graduate Chair within the first year of a student's program and filed with the College of Graduate Studies and Research (CGSR).
-Passing grades as per CGSR regulations are required for all courses in the Program of Studies.
+It is approved by the department's Graduate Chair within the first year of a student's program and filed with the CGPS.
+Passing grades as per CGPS regulations are required for all courses in the Program of Studies.
 Each graduate degree program has certain qualifying requirements that can be satisfied either as part of the course work or the thesis defence performed for a previous degree, or by the course work in the Program of Studies for the graduate degree as detailed below.